Field Mag may receive a minor commission from purchases made via affiliate links.

 Most coffee lovers will agree that few things are as pleasant as savoring that first morning cup next to a still-smoldering campfire by bringing the brew routine camping.
 Sure, it's always an option to pack instant coffee instead, but aficionados know nothing beats going from coffee beans to brew (to camping mug).
 Even though camping means leaving your fancy espresso machine behind, you can still have great coffee.
-To ensure that, you just need a quality camp coffee maker.
+To ensure that, you just need a quality camping coffee maker.

 By "quality," we don't mean that you need a fancy coffee maker with Bluetooth and all the settings—camping coffee calls for more simple, easy to use equipment.
 Most camping coffee makers are small, compact, and lightweight.
 Find the right one, and all that's left to decide is what kind of coffee to brew over the campfire (if you go whole bean, you'll need to bring along a compact coffee grinder, too).